Ewendawi/LLaMEA-BO/Experiments/logs/Readme.md

 ### atrbo_logs
 This directory contains the results of the additional experiments conducted with the ATRBO algorithm.

+### bayesmark_results_figs
+This directory contains figures generated from the Bayesmark results.

-### figs
+### bbob_figs
-This directory contains the figures generated from the experiments.
+This directory contains figures generated from the BBOB benchmark results.

 ## Baselines